0

 • Location: Vaal Ancient Beacon (randomly spawning unique monster)

-A Vaal Ancient Beacon variant.
-Average stats across the board.
+A Vaal Ancient Beacon variant with average stats across the board.
 Random spawn makes it inconsistent to obtain.
-Nothing particularly wrong with it, but nothing that recommends it over higher-tier options either.

 • Stats: 200% Life | 250% Damage | 0% Fire Res | Medium Movement | Burrowing Behavior | Ground-Based